Q. What is Project Steno?

 Q. Are contributions to Project Steno tax deductible?

 Q. How does Project Steno’s Basic Training or NCRA’s A-to-Z Program fit into your plan?
-Isn’t A-to-Z doing essentially what you want to do?

-A. NCRA’s A-to-Z Program has taken off like wildfire due to the grassroots efforts of volunteer reporters across the U.S., and we want to build on its success.
-Young folks “graduate” from an A-to-Z Program eager to enroll in school.
+A. These introduction-to-steno programs have taken off like wildfire due to the grassroots efforts of volunteer reporters across the U.S., and we want to build on that success.
+Young folks “graduate” from Basic Training or A-to-Z eager to enroll in school.
 Then what?
 That’s where Project Steno comes in.

 Upon completion of an application and the required accompanying documentation, we connect them with a dynamic court reporting/captioning program, and – this is a big deal – we will subsidize their tuition and continue to monitor their progress to ensure they receive the learning tools and the coaching they need to succeed.
 In other words, Project Steno will make it easy for a student to assess their options in schools, show them what it’ll cost, offer a tuition subsidy, and let them know we’ll continue to monitor their progress in school – because we want them to succeed and graduate into the field.

 Q. What are the fundraising goals of Project Steno?

 A. Our goal is to provide tuition assistance to 200 students in our first year, 2018.
 What will that cost?
 The short answer is $500,000.
 To make that happen, we need your financial support.
 The future of our profession depends on it!

 Q. Have you asked NCRA to provide financial support for Project Steno?

 A. Yes.
 The Project Steno team made a lengthy presentation to the NCRA board.
-After much discussion, including numerous emails and phone conferences with NCRA over a two-month period, President Christine Willette wrote us an email that said, among other things, “Due to our fiduciary and fiscal responsibilities to NCRA, the Board feels we do not have the ability to participate at the level requested.”
+After much discussion, including numerous emails and phone conferences with NCRA over a two-month period, then President Christine Willette wrote us an email that said, among other things, “Due to our fiduciary and fiscal responsibilities to NCRA, the Board feels we do not have the ability to participate at the level requested.”